Joshua James Richards

-Joshua James Richards is an English-born cinematographer, best known for his work with his partner, director Chloé Zhao.
+Joshua James Richards is an English cinematographer, best known for his work with his former partner, director Chloé Zhao.

 Career

 Richards' first feature film was Chloé Zhao's Songs My Brothers Taught Me.
 For his work, he was nominated for the Independent Spirit Award for Best Cinematography.
 The duo would later reteam to do The Rider and Nomadland.
 For the latter, Richards received numerous accolades and awards, including a BAFTA Award, an Independent Spirit Award, and a nomination for an Academy Award.